A Career Where You Can Help Others

 - Draft correspondence and other documents, such as contracts and mortgages

-- Get affidavits and other formal statements that may be used as evidence in court
+- Work on affidavits and other formal statements that may be used as evidence in court

 - Help lawyers during trials

-In larger organizations, paralegals work mostly on a particular phase of a case, rather than handling a case from beginning to end.
+In larger organizations, paralegals may work mostly on a particular phase of a case, rather than handling a case from beginning to end.
 For example, a litigation paralegal might only review legal material for internal use, maintain reference files, conduct research for lawyers and collect and organize evidence for hearings.
 Litigation paralegals often do not attend trials, but might prepare trial documents or draft settlement agreements.
 Similarly, a paralegal working in trusts and estates, for example, might have a focus on customizing and preparing documents.

 Law firms increasingly use technology and computer software.
 Paralegals use computer software to draft and index documents and prepare presentations.
 In addition, paralegals must be familiar with electronic database management and be up to date on the latest software used for electronic discovery.
-Electronic discovery refers to all electronic materials that are related to a trial, such as emails, data, documents, accounting databases, and websites.

 Paralegals can assume more responsibilities by specializing in areas such as litigation, personal injury, corporate law, criminal law, employee benefits, intellectual property, bankruptcy, immigration, family law and real estate.
 In addition, experienced paralegals may assume supervisory responsibilities, such as overseeing team projects or delegating work to other paralegals.

-A few require a certificate of achievement, some require an associate in science degree, and some require a bachelor's degree.
+Some paralegal jobs require a certificate of achievement, some require an associate in science degree, and some require a bachelor's degree.
 Different options include both working as a paralegal and in related fields.
-Roles could include paralegal, corporate legal assistant, court clerk, customs agent, forms and procedures specialist, freelance paralegal, legal assistant, investigator (for local, state, and federal departments and agencies), legal aide, legal research assistant, legal technician, patent agent (for those with a scientific or technical background), claims examiner, compensation and benefits manager, and title examiner.
+Roles could include paralegal, corporate legal assistant, court clerk, customs agent, forms and procedures specialist, legal assistant, investigator (for local, state, and federal departments and agencies), legal research assistant, legal technician, patent agent (for those with a scientific or technical background), claims examiner, compensation and benefits manager, and title examiner.
 This training can also provide entrance to some careers in administration of justice such a youth authority, probation, and parole officer when a candidate passes appropriate tests and gains related experience.